Fuerte Island

 Fuerte Island (Isla Fuerte) is a small coral island in the Caribbean Sea off the northern coast of Colombia, Córdoba department, located south of the Gulf of Morrosquillo.
 It is located at a distance of 11 km from mainland Colombia.
-It is part of the chain of islands formed by the Rosario Islands, the Archipelago of San Bernardo and Tortuguilla.
+It is part of the chain of islands formed by the Rosario Islands, the Archipelago of San Bernardo and Tortuguilla Island.

-The island has very limited facilities for visitors.

-Geography
+Geography and climate

 Fuerte Island is approximately 1 mile in diameter and 1.5 miles from north to south.
 The island has an area of 3.25 km2 and an elevation of 12m.
 The island is encircled by reefs and some scattered rocks.
 Some of the rocks are visible above the water line.

+Fuerte Island is described as being part of tropical dry broadleaf forest.

+Demographics

+As of 2020, there were approximately 2,000 people permanently living on Fuerte Island including 570 families.

+In 1995, there were 1,086 people permanently living on the island.

+Government

+Despite only being 11 km away from San Bernardo del Viento, in the Córdoba Department, Fuerte Island is a corregimiento of Cartagena.
+After the creation of the Córdoba Department in 1952, the Bolívar Department retained control of Isla Fuerte and placed it under the management of Cartagena de Indias, approximately 150 kilometers from the island.

+Despite not having a police unit, the island has a single police inspector whose main role is to promote peaceful resolutions within the community.
+The island is frequently patrolled by coastguard units of the Colombian Navy.

+Economy

+Fuerte Island has historically been dependent on artisanal fishing however tourism is now the predominant economic activity on the island.